 Located on the east bank of the Nile River in the south of Egypt, Luxor is the site of the ancient city of Thebes, the capital of Egypt at the peak of the pharaohs’ power.
 In addition to the ancient tombs of the Valley of the Kings, modern Luxor offers a range of other monuments from Ancient Egypt to explore, including the remains of two huge temple complexes.

-Before traveling to Luxor, it is a good idea to be informed of what to expect when arriving to ensure a smooth trip, including whether it is necessary to obtain a visa for Egypt to visit the ancient city.
+Before traveling to Luxor, it is a good idea to be informed of what to expect when arriving to ensure a smooth trip, including whether it is necessary to obtain an online visa for Egypt to visit the ancient city.
 Read on for a complete travel guide to Luxor.

 Is Luxor Worth Visiting?